Shubz69/Bhabis-Website/README.md

-# Trading Platform Frontend
+# Mindify

-This is the frontend application for the Trading Platform.
-It provides a user-friendly interface for accessing courses, community channels, and trading resources.
+Mindify is a comprehensive platform that provides a user-friendly interface for accessing courses, community channels, and resources.

 ## Features